-- Unfavourable relations to audience Being factually correct may be emotionally wrong.
-Saying repeatedly ... "as you all should know from High school..." may be factually correct, but the people will start to hate you after the third time and won't develop a - Being hard to follow
+- Unfavourable relations to audience

+- Being factually correct may be emotionally wrong.
+Saying repeatedly ... "as you all should know from High school..." may be factually correct, but the people will start to hate you after the third time and won't develop a positive attitude towards your message.

+- Being hard to follow

 This can happen in quite different ways.
-If you say "as is immediately apparent, the solution to this (incredibly long and complex) differential equation is $\mathbf{c} = \mathbf{v} \cdot \lambda$...", you loose your audience (it is either insulted or thinks about why something is immediately apparent that is not), but you also loose it if you start solving your equation for a long time (the audience meanwhile forgets what the solution is good for).
+If you say "as is immediately apparent, the solution to this (incredibly long and complex) differential equation is $\mathbf{c} = \mathbf{v} \cdot \mathbf{\lambda}$ ...", you loose your audience (it is either insulted or thinks about why something is immediately apparent that is not), but you also loose it if you start solving your equation for a long time (the audience meanwhile forgets what the solution is good for).